 Data Without Action Has no Meaning or Utility

-Credit Karma operates with more than 80,000 data points per member.
+Credit Karma operates with more than 70,000 data points per member.
 That scale enables real-time personalization.
-From identifying the right credit card to automating tax filings in under 30 minutes, Credit Karma provides financial services and actionable steps to consumers from all walks of their financial journey.
+From identifying the right credit card to automating tax filings with ease, Credit Karma provides financial services and actionable steps to consumers from all walks of their financial journey.

 But Natasha makes it clear: data alone isn’t the only advantage.